NinjaAiden/dcd-milestone-project/README.md

 - PORT: 5000

 The application was then linked to the master branch of the Github repository, through the heroku settings page, for automatic synchronisation of commits

+## Media

+Recipes were taken from BBC Good Food

+## Acknowledgements

+I would like to thank my mentor Theo Despoudis for giving me some pointers, which really helped maximise the functionality of the application